fr3fou/piral/README.md

 |   <kbd>z</kbd>   |                           Toggle automatic zooming                           |
 |   <kbd>x</kbd>   | Toggle rotation (can cause performance issues when using a high prime count) |

-You can scroll to zoom in and out
+You can scroll to zoom in and out.
+Hold <kbd>Ctrl</kbd> to be more precise.

 ## TODO